TaharChettaoui/IJCB-AFMFR-2026/README.md

 ---

 ## CLIP Foundation Model
-For the competition we will use the **Contrastive Language–Image Pretraining (CLIP)** foundation model. **CLIP** is a multimodal model developed by OpenAI that learns joint representations of images and text.
+In this competition, participants are restricted to using the **Contrastive Language–Image Pretraining (CLIP)** foundation model. **CLIP** is a multimodal model developed by OpenAI that learns joint representations of images and text.
 It is trained to associate images with their corresponding textual descriptions, allowing it to understand visual concepts through natural language. **CLIP** consists of two main components: an image encoder, which converts images into feature embeddings, and a text encoder, which converts textual descriptions into embeddings in the same feature space.
 This shared embedding space allows the model to measure the similarity between images and text.

-For this competition, we will use the **ViT-B/16** variant of **CLIP**.
+Participants are restricted to use the pretrained  **ViT-B/16** variant of **CLIP**.
 Participants are free to use both encoders or only the image encoder, depending on their approach.
 Code to import and test the model is provided in `export_clip_to_onnx.py` (in the provided example, we exclusively use the image encoder).

+The official source code to load  CLIP is provided under  [()] and the pretrained ViT-B/16 is provided under.
+Please strictly follow their terms of use and licenses.

 ---

 ## Submission Guidelines

 - **Model Format:**
-  - Submissions must be provided as a **ZIP file containing two trained models**, one for each track.
+  - Submissions must be provided as a **ZIP file containing one or two pretrained models**, based on each selected track.
+Participants can freely choose to participate in Track 1, Track 2, or both tracks.
-  - Teams may upload their training data as a ZIP file to a **cloud provider of their choice**, provided that it is accessible in **Germany** without requiring an account registration.
+  - Teams may upload their adapted models as a ZIP file to a **cloud provider of their choice**, provided that it is accessible in **Germany** without requiring an account registration.

 - **Model Creation Instructions:**